 How long does it take to learn how to trade stocks?

-Some claim it only takes a few weeks.
+Some will claim that it only takes a few weeks to master.

 How Long Does It Really Take To Learn How To Trade Stocks?

-… but I promise that I will give you a VERY definite answer on how long it really takes to learn how to trade.
+In this article, I can promise I will give you MY answer on how long it really takes to learn how to trade.

-In a nutshell, it depends on 3 factors:
+In my mind, it depends on these three factors:

-- The analysis method you want to use: fundamental or technical analysis
+- Are you using fundamental or technical analysis to trade?

 What Do You Want To Trade?